Area minimizing hypersurfaces modulo $p$: a geometric free-boundary problem: Proofs of Theorem and of Theorem

-Observe that, if we take the matrix $B$ which represents the linear transformation $b$, then $O (t, \cdot)$ is the linear transformation whose matrix is the exponential $\exp (t B)$.
-Since $V^{\perp_0}$ is in the kernel of $B$ and $V^{\perp_0}=B(V)$, we easily see that $B$ is an antisymmetric matrix and in particular $\exp (tB)$ is orthogonal.
+Observe that, if we take the matrix $B$ which represents the linear transformation $\tilde b$, then $O (t, \cdot)$ is the linear transformation whose matrix is the exponential $\exp (t B)$.
+On the other hand, the definition of $\tilde b$ implies that $B$ is antisymmetric, and in particular $\exp (tB)$ is orthogonal.
 This means that $O$ is a one-parameter family of rotations.
 We then define the rotation $O_k := O (\bE_k^{1/2}, \cdot)$.
 Observe that the bound (i) is satisfied with this choice of $l^{k,+}$ and $O_k$.